nuclio/nuclio/docs/devel/contributing.md

 3. Enable go modules **GoLand > Preferences > Go > Go Modules (vgo)** and ensure `Enable Go Modules` box is checked
 4. Run configurations are (currently) available for tests only

+For testing your changes locally, see [Running Nuclio on your computer with local changes](/docs/devel/test-nuclio-locally.md).

 <a id="goland-versioning-note"></a>
 ### Versioning note